Senior Vice President

 Hauck & Associates, Inc.

 Mr. Mandrier is a Senior Vice President of Hauck & Associates, Inc. and a recent awardee of the "Forty Under 40" ones to watch in association management.
-Mandrier has been with Hauck & Associates for 15 years and has successfully managed numerous meetings and conferences in the United States and various international locations.
+Mandrier has been with Hauck & Associates since 2001 and has successfully managed numerous meetings and conferences around the world.

 Meyvaert Glass Engineering